Skip to main content

 Standards for binary representation of floating numbersโ€‹

-All CPU architectures follow one single standard called the IEE 754 to represent the floating numbers.
-It uses the scientific notation and normalization to ensure the integer part of the binary is always just 1.
-This is the exponent of base 2 since the value is binary.
+All CPU architectures follow one standard, the IEE 754, for floating numbers.
+It uses scientific notation and normalization.
+The integer part of the binary is always just 1.
+The exponent is base 2, since the value is binary.

 Ensuring 1 in integer part.